emsifa/evo/README.md

 ##### `Description` Attribute

-`Emsifa\Evo\Swagger\OpenApi\Description` attribute is used to define description operation, schema (properties), response class, or DTO class.
+`Emsifa\Evo\Swagger\OpenApi\Description` attribute is used to define description for operation, schema (properties), response class, or DTO class.

-For example we will add description to `PostSomethingResponse` and its properties like this:
+For example we will add description to `PostSomethingResponse` and its properties like following code below:

 ```php
 <?php